crazywhalecc/static-php-cli/docs/en/faq/index.md

 such as Swoole Compiler, Source Guardian, etc.

 ## Unable to use ssl

+**Update: This issue has been fixed in the latest version of static-php-cli, which now reads the system's certificate file by default.
+If you still have problems, try the solution below.**

 When using curl, pgsql, etc. to request an HTTPS website or establish an SSL connection, there may be an `error:80000002:system library::No such file or directory` error.
 This error is caused by statically compiled PHP without specifying `openssl.cafile` via `php.ini`.